krsdata/programmerlab/wp-content/plugins/wp-user-frontend/readme.txt

 1. Create a form from the form builder.
 Get the shortcode for a form.
 Copy and paste that shortcode to a page.
 1. Create a new Page “Edit” for editing posts and insert shortcode `[wpuf_edit]`
 1. Create a new Page “Profile” for editing profile and insert shortcode `[wpuf_editprofile]`
+1. To add Login feature, use the shortcode: `[wpuf-login]`
+1. To enable a registration form in the frontend, use the shortcode: `[wpuf-registration]`
 1. Create a new Page “Dashboard” and insert shortcode `[wpuf_dashboard]` To list custom post type **event**, use `[wpuf_dashboard post_type="event"]`
 1. Set the *Edit Page* option from *Others* tab on settings page.